Total TimePrep: 20 min. Bake: 40 min. + cooling

 - Preheat oven to 350°.
 Grease and flour a 9-in. springform pan.

 - In a large bowl, cream butter and 3/4 cup sugar until light and fluffy.
-Beat in egg and orange peel.
+Beat in egg and orange zest.
 In another bowl, whisk 1-1/2 cups flour, baking soda and salt; add to creamed mixture alternately with sour cream, beating well after each addition.
 Transfer to prepared pan.

 - In a bowl, toss blackberries with remaining flour; arrange over batter.
 Sprinkle with remaining sugar.
 Bake 40-45 minutes or until a toothpick inserted in center of cake portion comes out clean.